Vivekanand-R/AI-Product-Framework/README.md

 A monopoly is a market structure where a single seller dominates the entire market for a product or service with no close substitutes.
 Price maker, meaning it has substantial control over pricing, output, and market conditions—something that’s impossible in more competitive markets.

-1. Natural Monopoly: Utilities (e.g., Electricity, Water) -  Local electric utilities, Regulated.
+1. Natural Monopoly: Utilities (e.g., Electricity, Water) : Local electric utilities, Regulated.
-2. Legal Monopoly: Pharmaceuticals.
+2. Patented: For Example Pharmaceuticals.
+3. Technological: Owning proprietary technology, know-how, or algorithms that no other firm can replicate.
+(Google (search), NVIDIA (GPUs) in early AI stages)
+4. Geographic Monopoly

 Example: Pharma company on a new product (cholesterol drug) before its patent expired.
 Why It’s a Monopoly: Patent laws grant exclusive rights to sell a drug for a period (usually 20 years).